Let’s Talk About Magnesium

 Healthy individuals, as well as diabetic individuals, will excrete excessive magnesium in their urine through the kidneys.
 However, anyone with renal failure needs to be aware that too much magnesium is definitely not good for them.

-Those individuals may not be able to excrete excess mineral and it may build up in their bodies.
+Those individuals may not be able to excrete excess minerals and they may build up in their bodies.
 Thus, it behooves diabetics to talk to their physician before taking any supplement.

 It is important to be certain that magnesium will not have an adverse effect on any medications you may be taking.